Critics: Eviction ban may only delay wave of homelessness

 “You could still face eviction after that,” she said.
 “The landlord isn’t going to dismiss all the months of rent that has been built up.”

 Garcia Cano reported from Baltimore.
-Associated Press Medical Writer Carla K. Johnson in Washington state contributed to this report.
+Associated Press Financial Markets Writer Ken Sweet in New York and Associated Press Medical Writer Carla K. Johnson in Washington state contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.